Frequently Asked Questions

 Choose clothes that make you feel confident, and are comfortable and easy to move and breathe in.
 Wear flat, light-weight shoes as heavy boots or high heels can be very noisy on an amplified stage, dangerous, and restrictive.
 Under the stage lights it can get surprisingly hot (even in the winter months) so dress cool and bring an extra layer you can take on and off.

 Colourwise, it can depend on the type of show or section you're playing in.
 Your group leader may have decided with you all to go for a colour theme.
 In long-form and narrative, neutral blacks, white and greys are quite common as you can adapt more easily to the different characters you play, whereas in short-form, bright colours give off energy and fun.
-Big logos and branding are really distracting to audiences when you're part of an ensemble or team, and avoid busy stripes - if the show's being recorded on camera, they make digital screens flicker.
 Never wear low-cut tops or short skirts that could reveal something you and others don't want to see!